 The Group employs The Standardised Approach ("TSA") for calculating its Pillar 1 operational risk capital requirement.
-The Group is committed to adopting leading industry practices for managing and measuring operational risk, and has also developed a primarily scenario based capital model to determine whether it should hold any additional capital for operational risk.
+The Group is committed to adopting leading industry practices for managing and measuring operational risk, and has also developed a primarily scenario-based capital model to determine whether it should hold any additional capital for operational risk as part of Pillar 2.